XingMXTeam/maoxunxing.com/content/posts/nodejs-network-stream/index.en.md

 }

 readableStream.pipe(writableStream)
-// or 因为所有的类都继承自EventEmitter， 所有自带一些基本的事件，比如（close...） 和扩展的事件
+// or Since all classes inherit from EventEmitter, they come with some basic events, such as (close...) and extended events
 // readableStream.on('readable', () => {
 //   console.log(readableStream.read().toString())
 // })